WMamba: Wavelet-based Mamba for Face Forgery Detection: Conclusion

 \section{Conclusion}

-In this paper, we introduce WMamba, a wavelet-based feature extractor built upon the Mamba architecture.
-WMamba fully considers the slender, fine-grained, and global characteristics of facial contours, maximizing the utility of wavelet information through two key innovations.
-First, inspired by DSConv, we propose DCConv, which captures a broader range of slender structures by learning an adaptive coordinate axis.
-Second, by leveraging the Mamba architecture, which excels at capturing long-range spatial dependencies with linear complexity, our method effectively extracts fine-grained and global forgery clues from small patches.
-The proposed WMamba achieves SOTA performance in both cross-dataset and cross-manipulation evaluations, demonstrating its effectiveness in detecting face forgeries.
-Furthermore, extensive ablation studies confirm the validity of our network design, highlighting the unique contributions of each component.
+In this paper, we propose WMamba, a wavelet-based feature extractor built upon the Mamba architecture.
+WMamba fully considers the slender, fine-grained, and globally distributed nature of facial contours, maximizing the utility of wavelet data via two key innovations.
+First, we introduce DCConv, which employs a learnable coordinate axis to capture a broader range of slender structures.
+Second, by leveraging the Mamba architecture, which excels at modeling long-range spatial dependencies with linear complexity, WMamba effectively captures fine-grained, globally distributed forgery clues from small image patches.
+Our method achieves SOTA performance in both cross-dataset and cross-manipulation evaluations, demonstrating its effectiveness in face forgery detection.

+\begin{acks} This work was supported in part by Chinese National Natural Science Foundation Projects U23B2054, 62276254, 62306313, the Beijing Science and Technology Plan Project Z231100005923033, Beijing Natural Science Foundation L221013, the Science and Technology Development Fund of Macau Project 0140/2024/AGJ, and InnoHK program. \end{acks}